cesarrodas/Contacts-App/readme.md

-#Your Contacts App
+# Contacts App

 This web app allows you to create and organize contacts based on contact information you know or have gathered about a person.
 You can even include a description in order to remember thelast time you saw them.

 **Technologies** used on this project:
 * html
 * css (twitter bootstrap)
 * javascript: